rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 * On localized devices from 4.1 and higher, the native font engine will be used by default.
 * The FreeType library cannot render localized characters such as Asian and some accented European characters.
 * Some early BSPs of CE7 do not support the native font render.
-* The log file displys the font engine in use on launch.
+* The log file displays the font engine in use on launch.

 NOTE: This configuration element is currently unavailable on MC92, VC70 or WT41N0 devices.<br>